-If the PCs are employees of a large or widespread shipping company, there is a reason to believe that they will spend their entire career (or even most of il) on one ship with the same crewmates.
+If the PCs are employees of a large or widespread shipping company, there is n reason to believe that they will spend their entire career (or even most of i) on enship with the same crewmates.
 Crew members come and go with great frequency throughout a voyage, as new crewmen sign on and old ones are discharged.
-For officers (captains, mates, engineers, pursers) will be transferred from ship to ship a suits the purposes of the line.
-If the PCs want to stop on a world longer than the skip that's carrying them, let them; there will be another liner along in a few weeks or so.
-Similarly, if the PCs are officers, it should not be unusual for an NPC to miss read or ask to be discharged just before the ship lifts - leaving the first officer to semable for a replacement or go short-handed.
+Eve officers (captains, mates, engineers, pursers) will be transferred from ship to ship a suits the purposes of the line.
+If the PCs want to stop on a world longer than the ship that's carrying them, let them; there will be another liner along in a few weeks or su Similarly, if the PCs are officers, it should not be unusual for an NPC to miss real or a sch to be discharged just before the ship lifts - leaving the first officer to scramble for a replacement or go short-handed.